4 sustainable food systems to save the planet | DW | 23.03.2022

 "Food systems have become locally and globally prone to crises," said Haseeb Bakhtary, senior consultant at Berlin-based climate think tank, Climate Focus, and a lead author of the report.

-The solution, he said, are localized, regenerative food systems that are climate resilient, highly productive, and reduce dependency on imports.
+The solution, he said, are localized, regenerative food systems that are climate resilient and highly productive and reduce dependency on imports.
 Likewise, reducing food wastage and promoting healthy, low-carbon diets are also key, according to the report.

 A shift to what Bakhtary calls "more nature-positive, agro-ecological food systems" could contribute over 20% of the emission cuts required to meet 2050 net zero targets globally.